django-cms/django-cms/docs/how_to/04-templates.rst

 CMS_TEMPLATE
 ============

-``CMS_TEMPLATE`` is a context variable available in the context; it contains the template path for CMS pages and application using apphooks, and the default template (i.e.: the first template in :setting:`CMS_TEMPLATES`) for non-CMS managed URLs.
+``CMS_TEMPLATE`` is a context variable whose value is the template path for the current CMS page (or apphook page), or the first template in :setting:`CMS_TEMPLATES` when the URL is not managed by the CMS.

-This is mostly useful to use it in the ``extends`` template tag in the application templates to get the current page template.
+**Use it as the base for any app template that should blend into CMS pages** — write ``{% extends CMS_TEMPLATE|default:"my_default_template.html" %}`` instead of hardcoding a base-template path.
+The app template will then pick up the toolbar, sekizai blocks, and any layout the current page template provides, even if editors later switch the page to a different template.

+Without ``CMS_TEMPLATE``, an app template with a hardcoded ``{% extends "myproject/base.html" %}`` would always render with ``myproject/base.html`` regardless of which page template the CMS is rendering — causing layout drift whenever editors change the page's template.

 Example: cms template